Ivo Rodrigues (footballer): Famalicão

 Rodrigues returned to Portugal on 15 January 2021, joining F.C.
 Famalicão on a three-and-a-half-year contract.
 He opened his account on 21 March with two goals in a 4–0 win at C.S.
 Marítimo.

 On 1 October 2021, after a 2–1 home loss to neighbours Vitória de Guimarães, Rodrigues pushed the fourth official and swore in English at the French referee.
 He was sent off, suspended for two games and fined €1,122.

+Later career

+On 14 June 2023, Rodrigues signed a two-year deal with Al-Khaleej FC in the Saudi Professional League, sharing teams with his compatriots Pedro Amaral, Pedro Emanuel (manager) and Fábio Martins.
+In August 2024, he returned to Arouca on a two-year contract; however, he finished the campaign with fellow top-tier Moreirense, having agreed to a one-year deal as a free agent.

+Rodrigues went abroad again in summer 2025, on a one-year contract with the possibility of a one-year extension at Polish club Motor Lublin.
+He made his debut in the Ekstraklasa ten days later, featuring 15 minutes in the 1–0 win over Arka Gdynia.

 International career

-Rodrigues represented Portugal at the 2015 FIFA U-20 World Cup, playing all five games (only one complete) in an eventual quarter-final exit in New Zealand and scoring in a 4–0 group stage win over Qatar.
+Rodrigues represented Portugal at the 2015 FIFA U-20 World Cup, playing all five games – only one complete – in an eventual quarter-final exit in New Zealand and scoring in a 4–0 group stage win over Qatar.